Welcome

 The Month Ahead

-Monday, February 2: Homework for the week 5th and 6th, 7th and 8th
+Monday, February 2: Math Homework for the week 5th and 6th, 7th and 8th

 Tuesday, February 10: Honor's Night